-While there are unending examples Christians and non- Christians alike believing things that just aren't so, the focus of this article is on the misconceptions Christians have about God's love..
+While there are unending examples of Christians and non- Christians alike believing things that just aren't so, the focus of this article is on the misconceptions Christians have about God's love.

 God Hates The Sin, Not the Sinner

 Along with God loves everyone, it is almost universally believed that God hates the sin and not the sinner.
-In fact, this statement is so well known that I suspect that many have a vague notion that it is a divine precept that originated in the pages of the Bible.
+In fact, this statement is so well known that I suspect that many have a vague notion that it originated in the pages of the Bible.

-The first known instance of this dictum is the inclusion of the phrase Cum dilectione hominum et odio vitiorum in a letter written by Augustine (c.
-424) to a group of nuns, which roughly translates to "love for mankind and hatred of sins."
-This I believe he was urging them to do.
+The first known instance of this dictum is when Augustine included the phrase Cum dilectione hominum et odio vitiorum in a letter he wrote to a group of nuns (c.
+424).
+Roughly translated the phrase means "love for mankind and hatred of sins" both of which I believe he was urging them to do

 While I have no clue as to whether he ever read Augustine, Gandhi (1869-1948), who led the non-violent struggle for India's independence from British colonial rule, did much to propagate the idea by using the phrase "hate the sin and not the sinner" in his autobiography.

-And this is not the only belief that the Scriptures know nothing about.
+And this is not the only thing that many people believe and that the Scriptures know nothing about.